How to Improve the Airport Experience

 One of the worst things about airports is inevitably waiting.
 While a lot of it can be alleviated with solutions to steady passenger flow, there are other times when it is truly unavoidable, such as while waiting at the gate before a flight or if a flight is delayed.
 Shopping and dining are two ways to occupy travelers who have a long wait ahead of them, but other activities can also be entertaining.

-An indoor play area for kids is one idea that keeps children occupied and allows for energy to be burned before boarding a flight.
+An indoor play area for kids is one idea that keeps children occupied and allows them to burn energy before boarding a flight.
 Indoor gardens or art exhibits are other forms of entertainment activities to consider for travelers.
 Some airports even include gyms or yoga studios to allow passengers to spend their extra time on fitness.

 More ways to improve the parking lot experience for airports include:

-- Automation: If there are long lines or congestion at the entrance or exit of a parking garage, upgrading to an automated payment system might be an ideal solution.
-This enables passengers to avoid waiting in long lines, quickly and securely paying for their parking as they make their way to the airport exit.
+• Automation: If there are long lines or congestion at the entrance or exit of a parking garage, upgrading to an automated payment system might be an ideal solution.
+This enables passengers to avoid waiting in long lines and quickly and securely pay for parking as they make their way to the airport exit.

-- Shuttle Service: Airports that have off-site parking can offer shuttle buses to the terminals, with the cost of this service integrated into the total parking fee.
+• Shuttle Service: Airports with off-site parking can offer shuttle buses to the terminals, with the cost of this service integrated into the total parking fee.
 These parking facilities are often lower cost than parking on airport property or are similarly priced, but with the convenience of vehicle-to-terminal transportation.

-- Wayfinding: With larger parking areas, passengers may be deterred by the size of the lot or worry about being able to easily locate their vehicle upon their return.
+• Wayfinding: With larger commercial covered parking areas, passengers may be deterred by the size of the lot or worry about being able to easily locate their vehicle upon their return.
 Installing a wayfinding system that can guide passengers to available parking spots is becoming commonplace at leading-edge airports.

-- Covered Parking: Covered parking, whether surface or rooftop, offers added comfort and security in the form of protection from catastrophic weather elements and extreme heat.
-With covered parking lots, passengers who need to leave their cars in long-term airport parking can do so with peace of mind.
-During the hottest months of the year, they'll also return to a more comfortable vehicle, as properly covered parking solutions can help significantly decrease the internal temperature of a vehicle.
+• Covered Parking: With rooftop hail protection and shade structures, covered parking offers added comfort and security through protection from catastrophic weather and extreme heat.
+Passengers who need to leave their cars in long-term airport parking can do so with peace of mind.
+During the hottest months of the year, they'll also return to a more comfortable vehicle, as covered parking can help significantly decrease the internal temperature of a vehicle.

-In the long run, parking at the airport can potentially end up being more cost-effective than using a ride share service or taxi.
-Additionally, it promises a better airport experience for passengers who have one less thing to worry about.
+In the long run, parking at the airport can potentially be more financially viable than using a ride-share service or taxi.
+Well-maintained covered parking areas offer a cost-effective solution that promises a better airport experience for passengers who now have one less thing to worry about.

 Improve the Airport Parking Experience With VPS